SEC says ex-Marine bilked vets in Chicago hedge fund fraud

 (Reuters) - A former Marine masqueraded as a successful hedge fund trader to defraud current and former military personnel, causing the U.S. Securities and Exchange Commission to obtain an emergency asset freeze to halt his scheme, the regulator said on Tuesday.

-According to a lawsuit filed in Chicago federal court, Cohn lured investors through his Veterans Financial Education Network, which purported to help veterans manage their money, and by touting annualized returns reaching triple digits.
+Cohn lured investors through his Veterans Financial Education Network, which purported to help veterans manage their money and by touting annualized returns reaching triple digits, according to a lawsuit filed in Chicago federal court.

-It said some of the rest went toward “living the high life,” including payments on a Los Angeles mansion and luxury sports car and “extravagant” nightclub tabs, as well as investments in start-ups focused on t-shirt designs, hair extensions and 3-D adult film production.
+It said some of the rest went toward “living the high life,” including payments on a Los Angeles mansion, luxury sports car and “extravagant” nightclub tabs, as well as investments in start-ups focused on t-shirt designs, hair extensions and 3-D adult film production.

 The SEC said it needed to intervene after Cohn refused to honor simultaneous redemptions by several of his investors.